 The optional specialisation courses have been added to IPA’s programme, formalising the various ad-hoc courses offered over the past years.
 Such specialised courses are infrequent courses aimed mainly at second and third year PhD candidates and provide in-depth treatments of specialised topics taught by one or more leading experts in the research domain.
 Examples of such courses are the Principles of Model Checking course, taught in 2009, 2010 and 2012 by Prof.dr.ir.
 J.P.
 Katoen from RWTH Aachen, and the 2011 Security Course taught jointly by staff members of IPA, Prof.dr.
 S. Mauw from Luxembourg and ASCI and SIKS.

-Apart from the courses organised by IPA, IPA PhD students can participate in courses offered by ASCI and SIKS (albeit sometimes some participation costs may be charged).
+Apart from the courses organised by IPA, IPA PhD candidates can participate in courses offered by ASCI and SIKS (albeit sometimes some participation costs may be charged).
 For information concerning the courses offered by ASCI and SIKS, please see: